 Pushwoosh does not collect cookies, International Mobile Equipment Identity number (IMEI) or Media Access Control (MAC) addresses as we simply don’t need this type of data for the use cases that we solve.

 How does Pushwoosh store customer data?

-Pushwoosh stores data on our servers located in Germany and the U.S. Data storage in these countries complies with national data privacy regulations.
+Pushwoosh stores data on our servers located in Germany.
+Data storage in this country complies with national data privacy regulations.

 Pushwoosh stores data on triggered events for 30 days.
 Device and user data is stored as long as a device is active.
 The device is considered active in case it has a valid push token.
 The device is considered inactive when a user deletes an application from the device (=push token becomes invalid).
 The data from inactive devices is stored for 90 days by default.
 If during this time period, there is no application opening event the data will be deleted.

 Pushwoosh does not share or distribute data, nor does Pushwoosh market or advertise data to any third parties.
 Neither does Pushwoosh communicate with end users directly.

 Our clients can prohibit the storage of their data after they complete the contract with Pushwoosh.
 We can delete the data immediately on the day the contract expires or agree on a certain period of time after which the data will be deleted.

 Does Pushwoosh handle data in compliance with GDPR and other regulations?